-findinject .....: : Run a model fit (or multiple model fits) with varying injection indices in an attempt to find the best fitting injection index.
+findinject: : Run a model fit (or multiple model fits) with varying injection indices in an attempt to find the best fitting injection index.
 Warning: This function can take a VERY long time to run, especially if multiple models over multiple datasets are being attempted.

-Parameters set prior to running command mininject .....: Set the minimum injection index be tested with findinject (DEFAULT = 0.5). maxinject .....: Set the maximum injection index be tested with findinject (DEFAULT = 1.0). injectintervals ...... : Set the number of intervals between mininject and maxinject to be tested by findinject. n + 1 intevals are tested to find the best fit e.g. with mininject 0.5 and maxinject 1.0, n = 10 will result in steps of 0.5 (DEFAULT = 10). bfield ..... : Set the magnetic field strength to use in model fitting (DEFAULT = 1e-9 T). modelpower .....:: Alternative to 'injectionindex'.
-Sets the injection index to use in model fitting based on the model power, where $\alpha{inj} = (P-1)/2$ (DEFAULT = 2.2). myears ..... : Set the maximum spectral age in megayears which for which fitting should be attempted (DEFAULT = 10). ageres .....: Change the resolution of the ages attempted when fitting models e.g. 10 gives a step size 0.1 for the first level of fitting between 1 and 10 myears (DEFAULT = 10).

-levels ...... : The number of (age) levels deep to go when model fitting.
+mininject:: Set the minimum injection index be tested with findinject (DEFAULT = 0.5). maxinject:: Set the maximum injection index be tested with findinject (DEFAULT = 1.0). injectintervals:: Set the number of intervals between mininject and maxinject to be tested by findinject. n + 1 intervals are tested to find the best fit e.g. with mininject 0.5 and maxinject 1.0, n = 10 will result in steps of 0.5 (DEFAULT = 10). bfield:: Set the magnetic field strength to use in model fitting (DEFAULT = 1e-9 T). modelpower:: Alternative to 'injectionindex'.
+Sets the injection index to use in model fitting based on the model power, where $\alpha{inj} = (P - 1)/2$ (DEFAULT = 2.2). myears:: Set the maximum spectral age in megayears for which the fitting should be attempted (DEFAULT = 10). ageres: : Change the resolution of the ages attempted when fitting models e.g. 10 gives a step size 0.1 for the first level of fitting between 1 and 10 myears (DEFAULT = 10). levels: : The number of (age) levels deep to go when model fitting.
 3 is recommended for testing and initial results, 5 for final results.
 Note setting this to high values drastically increases computation time!
-(DEFAULT = 3).

-gmin .....: Set the minimum value of gamma for model fitting (DEFAULT = 10). gmax .....: Set the maximum value of gamma for model fitting (DEFAULT = 100000).
+(DEFAULT = 3). gmin: Set the minimum value of gamma for model fitting (DEFAULT = 10). gmax : Set the maximum value of gamma for model fitting (DEFAULT = 100000).

-dataset .....: Select for which data set the injection index should be determined. ageingmodel .....: Select which spectral ageing model should be fitted.
+dataset : Se elect for which data set the injection index should be determi ined ageingmodel : S elect wl nich spe ectral ageing g model sł nould be fitted ۱.

 BRATS also provides the ability to determine the injection index of a given source through the 'findinject' command.
 This function fits models using the methods in the previous section, but in addition also varies the injection index over a range defined by the 'injectmin', 'injectmax' and 'injectintervals' commands.
-On completion, the sum of the $\chi^2$ over all regions for each injection index can be output via the 'exportdata' command, allowing a goodness-of-fit curve to be determined as a function of injection index.
+On completion, the sum of the χ^2 over all regions for each injection index can be output via the 'exportdata' command, allowing a goodness-of-fit curve to be determined as a function of injection index.
 The minimum of this curve in turn gives the best fitting injection index for a given model and source.
 As this method of determining the injection index can use all of the observed flux, it is not reliant on measurements made of the relatively small particle acceleration regions, or the assumed location at which this particle acceleration occurs.

 The errors for the injection index can be calculated in a similar manner to those described for the spectral ages in Section 3.4.2.
-However, as here one uses the sum of $\chi^2$ over all regions for each injection index, the values are over weighted by a factor of the beam area.
-Assuming the injection index is approximately constant across any given source, the injection index errors are therefore determined by finding where $\Delta\chi^2 = 1$ for the corrected $\chi^2$ values ( $\chi^2{cor}$ ) such that where $A{beam}$ is the beam area.
+However, as here one uses the sum of χ^2 over all regions for each injection index, the values are over weighted by a factor of the beam area.
+Assuming the injection index is approximately constant across any given source, the injection index errors are therefore determined by finding where $\Delta\chi^2 = 1$ for the corrected χ^2 values (χ^2{cor}) such that where A{beam} is the beam area.
 Examples of the use of this method and discussion of their reliability (including comparison to simulations) are further given by Harwood et al. (2013) and Stroe et al. (2014).

-$$\chi^2{cor} = \frac{\chi^2}{A{beam}} \tag{3.13}$$
+$$\chi{cor}^2 = \frac{\chi^2}{A{beam}} \tag{3.14}$$